urikura/ise_api_client/README.md

 * Retrieving current authentication information
 * Displaying a list of Endpoint Groups
 * Displaying a list of Endpoints
-* Adding MAC addresses to Endpoint Groups
+* Adding MAC addresses to Endpoint Groups (not tested)
-* Deleting MAC addresses from Endpoint Groups
+* Deleting MAC addresses from Endpoint Groups (not tested)

 **Disclaimer:**